-This quick and tasty recipe differs slightly from the classic shrimp or chicken pad Thai.
-Beef and broccoli, along with carrots, beansprouts, and green onions give this version an added depth of flavor which distinguishes it from the more commonly encountered shrimp version.
+This quick and tasty beef pad Thai differs slightly from the classic shrimp or chicken pad Thai.
+This cast iron pan recipe, with beef and broccoli, carrots, beansprouts, and green onions give this version an added depth of flavor which distinguishes it from the more common versions.

 Of course, that's not to say it's not authentic.
-Many street food vendors in Bangkok offer beef pad Thai as an option, alongside shrimp or chicken.
+Many street food vendors in Bangkok offer pad Thai beef as an option alongside shrimp or chicken pad Thai noodles.
 As with most classic dishes, it's the little twists we put on them that make them the most interesting.

 Once you've mastered this easy pad Thai recipe, you can try out your own variations.
 We've added a couple of suggestions at the bottom of the page.

-1 lbs top sirloin steak, cut into slices
+- 1 lb top sirloin steak, cut into slices

 Pad Thai sauce ingredients

-You can either use an 8 oz jar of pre-made pad Thai sauce or create your own with:
+You can either use an 8 oz jar of pre-made pad Thai sauce or create your own with the following ingredients:

-*Simply combine all of the pad Thai sauce ingredients in a mixing bowl, stirring until all of the sugar has completely dissolved, and then cover and set aside for later use.
+Simply combine all of the pad Thai sauce ingredients in a mixing bowl, stirring until all of the sugar has completely dissolved.
+Cover and set aside for later use.

-Place a large cast iron skillet on the stovetop over medium heat and add the 2 tbs of olive oil.
+- Place a large cast iron skillet on the stovetop over medium heat and add the 2 tbsp of olive oil.

-When the oil is heated up, crack the egg and add it to the skillet.
+- When the oil is hot, add the egg to the skillet.
 Use a spatula or wooden spoon to scramble the egg lightly.
-(Make sure to keep the egg mixture moving around the pan to avoid any burning it, as this can spoil the flavor of the finished pad Thai.)
+Make sure to keep the egg mixture moving around the pan to avoid any burning it, as this can spoil the flavor of the finished pad Thai.

-Add the broccoli florets, sliced carrots, and beansprouts, and continue to stir fry the mixture until the vegetables have become tender, but still retain a slight bite.
+- Add the broccoli florets, sliced carrots, and beansprouts.
+Continue to stir fry the mixture until the vegetables have become tender, but still retain a slight bite.

-Add your precooked noodles and pour over the pad Thai sauce.
+- Add your precooked noodles and the pad Thai sauce.
 Stir well and cook for another 2-3 min until the noodles are hot throughout.

 You can use any remaining soy sauce as an extra dressing, but don't overdo it.
 Even the lower sodium version is still quite salty, and it can overpower the other delicate flavors in the dish.

 As with chicken pad Thai, the noodles for beef pad Thai can be substituted for rice if you prefer, although it's not the norm.
 You can also try different types of noodles, for example, ramen, udon, cellophane/glass noodles, or even buckwheat noodles.

-Pad Thai sauces are not generally very spicy, but if you like a bit of heat, you can add fresh chili or chili powder.
+Pad Thai sauces are not generally spicy.
+If you like a bit of heat, add fresh chili or chili powder.
 Make sure not to overdo it to prevent overpowering the flavor.